MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 ## Assign emergency addresses

 You can assign emergency addresses to both Calling Plan users and to the network identifiers that are required for dynamically obtaining a location.
 (Subnet and WiFi AP are supported.
-Ethernet switch/port is supported on Windows 8.1 and later at this time).
+Ethernet switch/port is supported on Windows 8.1 and later at this time.)

-**You can assign emergency addresses to Operator Connect users depending upon the setting on the number from the carrier.**
+**Whether you can assign emergency addresses to Operator Connect users depends on the capabilities assigned to the number when the carrier uploads them into a customers inventory.**

 To support automated routing of emergency calls within the United States, you must ensure that the emergency locations that are assigned to network identifiers include the associated geo codes.
 (Emergency addresses without geo codes can't be assigned to the network identifiers that are required for dynamic locations.)